BECOME A RAF ATHLETE

 Novin also sits on the Board for the Achilles Society, responsible for organizing the Harry Jerome International Track Classic.
 He was also involved in building the curriculum for UBC Human Kinetics 454C, a course designed to give HKIN real life physical education experience.
 This course is jointly administered by the School of Human Kinetics and the UBC Learning Exchange-Trek (LET) program.

-Andrey is a Financial Advisor at Raymond James Ltd. in Vancouver.
+Andrey is an Investment Advisor at CIBC Wood Gundy Inc. in Vancouver.
 Previously, Andrey practiced corporate finance law at Fasken Martineau DuMoulin LLP in Vancouver from 2004 to 2010.

 Andrey was called to the Bar in British Columbia in 2004 after obtaining a law degree from the University of British Columbia in 2003.